 |PC 1 - High End||PC 2 - Low End|

 |Shading Rate||100 - Default||100 - Default|

 4A Games has included a really nice and in-depth benchmarking tool with the game.
-You just enter in what system specs you have and what settings you want to use and it will run one or several tests.
-The result is a detailed chart, showing you the max, average and min framerate at the desired resolutions and features enabled.
-I really wish other developers would also do this, it’s really good.
+You enter what system specs you have and what settings you want to use and run one or several tests.
+The result is a detailed chart showing you the max, average, and min framerate at the desired resolutions and features enabled.
+I really wish other developers would also do this; it’s terrific.

 Metro Exodus releases on February 15, 2019, for the PlayStation 4, Xbox One, and PC.

 Review Disclosure Statement: A copy of Metro Exodus was provided to us by Deep Silver for review purposes.
 For more information on how we review video games and other media/technology, please review our Review Guideline/Scoring Policy for more info.

 Affiliate Link Disclosure: One or more of the links above contain affiliate links, which means at no additional cost to you, we may receive a commission should you click through and purchase the item.